Doan314/LLM-Analysis/README.md

 - Select LLM kernel

 **STEP 4 : Speeding Up Inference Using a [GPU](https://python.langchain.com/docs/integrations/llms/llamacpp)**
-Modified two of parameters from the [a relative link](core.py) file:
+Modified two of parameters from the [core.py](https://github.com/Doan314/LLM-Analysis/blob/main/Library/Onprem/core.py) file:
 - n_gpu_layers → how many layers of the model are downloaded to the GPU, optimal choice is `int = 24`
 - n_batch → how many tokens are processed in parallel, optimal choice is `int = 800`